MostIL/CollectiveAccess-Bootstrap-Theme/README.md

 # collective-access-template
-Theme for CollectiveAccess system.
-The theme base on Bootstrap framework and support RTL languages.
+Theme for CollectiveAccess.
+The theme is based on the Bootstrap framework and supports RTL languages.

-#Installation instructions
+# Installation Instructions
-Extract the files into theme folder.
+Extract the files into the themes folder.